Sankethi Brahmin: Migration and other history

 According to Dr. B.S.
 Pranatartiharan, a researcher in Sankethi studies and writer, the first wave of migration of Sankethis was in 1087 CE and was prompted by the Nacharamma episode.
 The date of 1087 CE for the first migration suggests that Sankethis fled during the time of the Pandyan Civil War.
 There is also evidence, according to an inscription preserved in a museum in Shimoga, that the Sankethi community received a land grant from the king of Vijayanagara in 1524 from Krishnadevaraya in recognition of Vedic scholarship.

 A schism emerged in the early 20th century as many Indians began to go to Britain in pursuit of higher studies.
-The more conservative members of the community were strongly against their sons leaving India for study, citing prohibitions against Brahmins traveling by sea.
-B. K. Narayana Rao sought to study medicine at the Royal College of Surgeons in London, and ignored the elders' objections.
+The more conservative members of the community were strongly against their sons leaving India for study, citing prohibitions against Brahmins travelling by sea.
+B. K. Narayana Rao sought to study medicine at the Royal College of Surgeons in London and ignored the elders' objections.
 He opened doors for Indian medical postgraduates to study in Europe, and also modernized Indian eye care in Mysore.